terryncew/openline-idea-forge/docs/index.md

   function riskGuideText(p){
     if (!p) return "Pick a project to see the recommended proof discipline.";
-    const r = p.cheat_risk;
-    if (r === "high") return "HIGH: Assume it can fake a win.
-Do strict controls first, then independent verification.
-If controls fail, stop.";
+    if (p.cheat_risk === "high") return "HIGH: assume it can fake a win.
+Run strict controls first + require independent verification.";
-    if (r === "medium") return "MED: Do controls + a replicate.
+    if (p.cheat_risk === "medium") return "MED: do controls + a replicate.
 Watch for decay/side-effects.
 If replicate fails, stop.";
-    return "LOW: Still test it, but basic controls usually catch failure.
-Run the cheap falsifier first, then scale time window.";
+    return "LOW: basic controls usually catch failure.
+Run the cheap falsifier first, then extend time window.";
   }

   function updatePreview(){